adam-p/markdown-here/README.md

 Here are some common problems people run into.

 <dl>
   <dt>Chrome/Firefox/Thunderbird: I just installed *Markdown Here* and the context menu item isn't showing up.</dt>
   <dd>Make sure you restarted Firefox or Thunderbird, and either restarted Chrome or reloaded your webmail page.</dd>

-<dt>Firefox/Thunderbird: The "Markdown Toggle" context menu item isn't showing up.</dt>
-<dt>Chrome: The "Markdown Toggle" context menu item is showing up but doesn't convert anything.</dt>
-<dd>Make sure you have enabled rich email editing.</dd>
 </dl>

 ## Compatibility